dokryconn/Dokters-Prescription/README.md

 An .AHK version of this script is included within `Dok's Rx Cabinet\Over The Counter\Power & Sleep` for optional customizing.
 Although the .EXE version of **Power & Sleep Hotkeys** includes the hotkeys shown above, you can edit this script to adjust the hotkeys for your preference.
 (See the "**Customizing the scripts**" section below.)

-Reference the included `“Ableton Takeover README.txt”` for more information and a specific list of the default programs included in the .EXE version of this script.

-- The **“Power & Sleep Hotkeys”** script assigns hotkeys to sleep, hibernate, restart, or shutdown your PC.

 # The `Research Chemicals` folder

-The `The Research Chemicals` folder within the contains the `Research Chemicals.AHK` script and associated tray icons.
+The `Research Chemicals` folder contains the `Research Chemicals.AHK` script and associated tray icons.

 - The **`Research Chemicals.AHK`** script:
-  - The `Research Chemicals.AHK` script is an Autohotkey “testing script” for Autohotkey script development.
+  - An Autohotkey “testing script” for Autohotkey script development.
 You can edit this script with functions that you would like to test but do not want to incorporate into your main script.
   - **Display test message - `[CTRL+ALT+SHIFT+T]`**
   - **Identify mouse cursor coordinates - `[CTRL+ALT+SHIFT+C]`**
   - **Launch Script** while running **Dokter's Prescription** - `**[CTRL+ALT+SHIFT+R]**`